Ivorforce/Monoteny/README.md

 Let's quick-fire some language design decisions:

 - **Many transpilation targets:** Writing your code in Monoteny ensures it can be used by everyone.
+- **Simplicity:** Many good general purpose programming languages already exist.
+Monoteny aims to double down on its strengths, rather than supporting use-cases it's not well suited for.
 - **Implicit Safety:** Monoteny code cannot do anything bad to you except crash or freeze the program.
-There are no syscalls!
+There are no (general purpose) syscalls!
 - **Flexible Runtime:** You can generate new code from text, tokens or specialization on the fly.
 - **Monomorphization:** Transpilation will result in code that doesn't use dynamic dispatch, even when using generics.
 This makes it fast!
 - **Monads:** Monoteny loves monads.
 Monads make your code short and easy to read!